-I am a third year PhD student in Computer Science and Engineering at the University of Washington, advised by Kevin Jamieson.
+I am a fourth year PhD student in Computer Science and Engineering at the University of Washington, advised by Kevin Jamieson.
 My research is in theoretical machine learning; my current project uses the tools from learning mixtures of distributions to improve multiple hypothesis testing.
 When an experiment involves testing many hypotheses simultaneously, we answer the question ''How many of these treatments are truly different from the control?'' using less data than we would need to identify those treatments.

 Reconciliation feasibility in the presence of gene duplication, loss, and coalescence with multiple individuals per species, Jennifer Rogers, Andrew Fishberg, Nora Youngs and Yi-Chieh Wu, BMC Bioinformatics, 2017.
 18:292 Paper